 INTAKE MMPI testing (this is often taken out of the inmate's medical/psychological file and placed in the "Institutional File," so you have to request all medical/psychological information from the Institutional, Master Record and ALL files maintained by the Department of Corrections and sub-contractors).

-You will be charged $.25/page for each page that you purchase.
-You do not have to purchase the entire file, as the Department will lead you to believe when you initially contact them to request medical records.
+You will be charged $.50/page for each page that you purchase.
+You do not have to purchase the entire file, as the Department or the private healthcare provider, Corizon, will lead you to believe when you initially contact them to request medical records.
 You can insist on examining the records in person and then specifically choosing which records you will actually agree to pay for.
+However, they will likely require you to go to the prison or go to their office to examine records.
+Make sure all the records are in order by page number when you examine them, and check to make sure no pages are missing from a document.
+In the past, when we have requested medical records, we often find that the stack of records we are provided are jumbled in terms of page order and certain document listed such as Page 2 of 4 pages will have a page or two missing.

 In order to receive any medical/psychological records, you must FIRST obtain from the inmate a witnessed "Medical Information Release Authorization Form".
-A Power of Attorney is not sufficient and will not be accepted/recognized by the Department.
+A Power of Attorney is not sufficient and will not be accepted/recognized by the Department or the Healthcare Provider.
+The inmate must fill out the Release Authorization form and, presently, he/she can list only one person to release information to.

 FACTS AND RECOMMENDATIONS FOR FAMILIES OF PRISONERS